Skip main navigation

 Registration for Work FAQ

-Frequently asked questions about registering for work with Wisconsin Job Service.
+Frequently asked questions about registering for work with Job Center of Wisconsin.

 No unemployment benefits will be paid to you until you register

-You must be fully registered with Wisconsin Job Service within 14 days of applying for unemployment benefits (filing your initial claim).
+You must be fully registered with Job Center of Wisconsin within 14 days of applying for unemployment benefits (filing your initial claim).
 Failure to fully register by the deadline will result in a suspension of benefits until the registration is complete.

 You will not be eligible for benefits for any week prior to your registration if your registration is completed after 14 days, or if you fail otherwise to participate in re-employment programs or services as directed.
 No retroactive benefits will be paid.